 How old do I need to be to participate in Springboro Robotics?

-Springboro Robotics is open to students in Kindergarten through 12th grade.
+Springboro Robotics is open to students in 1st through 12th grade.

 FIRST® Tech Challenge (FTC) is limited to High School students and select 8th graders who demonstrate a desire to work hard and contribute to the team.